Pictured above: Von Jessee presenting at the Southeastern Council on Family Relations in Chattanooga, Tennessee

-Mission of Child and Family Studies: to provide a strong, quality undergraduate experience with education about children and families, preparing the individual to serve children and families in a diverse and global marketplace while embracing academic excellence and professional and Christian integrity.
+Mission of Child and Family Studies: To provide a strong, quality undergraduate experience with education about children and families, preparing the individual to serve in a diverse and global marketplace while embracing academic excellence and professional Christian integrity.

 For more information or to visit the department, contact: